 From simple, two-button starter RC vehicles to all-terrain stunt cars, here are my 11 favorite remote control cars for toddlers:

 Why it’s great: This is an enviable remote control car among kids and adults!
 The stunt car does pretty amazing 360-degree spins, flips to drive on both sides, and tumbles up or down just about any terrain.
 It’s got a funky, bright design that matches the car’s personality.

 Keep in mind: This car does not come with batteries.
-It is also a little more complicated to control than other cars and might be more appropriate for older or more advanced toddlers.
+It is also a little more complicated to control than other cars.

 Why it’s great: You can’t beat fun and educational!
 Not only is this an awesome starter remote control car, it’s listed as a STEM (Science, Technology, Engineering, and Math) toy that teaches young kids how to take apart and rebuild their vehicles.
 This toy is super engaging—it moves, plays sounds, lights up, and includes removable people.
 The pieces are chunky and easy to reassemble with the low-speed power drill, helping young children improve their coordination and fine motor skills.

 This toy comes with either a fire truck or dump truck, along with a remote, a drill, a wrench, and two action figures, providing a wide age-range of fun to keep your toddler busy.
 Plus, it’s easy to use!
 Although a manual is included, most kids jump right in with no instruction.

 Keep in mind: Buy lots of batteries!
 The vehicle, remote control, and drill all require batteries, and none are included.